Fans flock to Miami for electronic dance music festival

 Despite claims that it's the "purer" form of Ecstasy, researchers at the University of Miami say it's no safer than Ecstasy tablets, which can be adulterated with various other chemicals, including the powerful stimulant methamphetamine.

-It "can cause haemorrhages in the brain in young healthy people that have no other conditions that would predispose them to having haemorrhages," said Dr. Ronald Benveniste of the University of Miami's medical school.
+It "can cause hemorrhages in the brain in young healthy people that have no other conditions that would predispose them to having hemorrhages," said Dr. Ronald Benveniste of the University of Miami's medical school.

-Patients who suffer brain haemorrhages after using drugs often do so due to mixing substances.
-Yet with Molly "the drug itself is sufficient to cause haemorrhages," Benveniste said.
+Patients who suffer brain hemorrhages after using drugs often do so due to mixing substances.
+Yet with Molly "the drug itself is sufficient to cause hemorrhages," Benveniste said.

 Miami police Lt.
 Dan Kerr said there will be undercover officers in the crowd during Ultra as "it's a natural draw" for drug dealers.